Essential Components of a Cyber Incident Response Plan Template

 So, keep it simple.
 Here are some things we keep in mind when creating plans for cyber incident response.
 We suggest you do the same.

-• Scenarios: First and foremost, focus on the scenario(s) that will cause the biggest impact to your business.
+• Scenarios: First and foremost, focus on the scenario(s) or type of incident that will cause the biggest impact to your business.
 We cover this in our Cyber Incident Planning & Response and Building & Optimising Incident Response Playbooks training and workshops.

 • Ditch the length: Your cybersecurity incident response plan does not have to be 50 or 100 pages in length.
+It should tell you how to respond to an incident, and that’s it.
 Please repeat this sentence again and again.
 Repetition is key to education.
 A 5-page plan could be sufficient.

 • The Wrong Moniker: We will be upfront with you.
 The word plan is, in our opinion, the wrong word.
 Words are important otherwise humans wouldn’t need to speak verbally.
 Plan is the wrong word.